Lamby777/dialogical/README.md

 ## Building

+Want to get this up and running so you can compile P/E/T/S?
 Simple as shit.

 ```
-cargo build
+cargo install dialogical
 ```

+If you want to actually work on this specific tool, or you need the latest version for whatever reason, then just `cargo build` inside the folder.

 Probably gonna write a crate for loading these files into memory at some point... or maybe I'll just make that be a part of the game's code to avoid the